wp-plugins/giga-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 GIGA slider is an awesome WordPress slider plug-in with a lot of nice features.
-Just install and build your sliders in a few minutes.
+Just install it and build your sliders in a few minutes.

 == Description ==